sonata-project/SonataAdminBundle/Resources/doc/tutorial/creating_your_first_admin_class/defining_routing.rst

 - edit
 - delete

-The route information are automatically generated for you.
-So you can jump to the next chapitre.
+The route information is automatically generated for you, so you can jump straight into the next chapter.